-Over time he reveals aspects of his excellence that we did not recognize previously.
+In due time we see facets of his character, compassion, and capabilities that we did not recognize previously.

 We begin to understand that his love for us is indeed unfailing, and his ways are always superior to ours.

-As a result, we become willing to entwine our will around his and trust him in every circumstance.
+As a result, we become willing to entwine our will around his will and trust him in every circumstance.

 We begin to love him unconditionally.